-Addresses the regulatory aspects of relevance for this network code.
+Addresses the regulatory aspects of relevance for this Network Code.

 Cross-references with other ENTSO-E Network Codes: referring to the capabilities required in the NC RfG and NC DCC for the Power Generating Facilities, Demand Facilities an HVDC links and the conditions for those which are not a subject of relevant provisions - binding them to those technical requirements applying to them pursuant to the Member State national legislation.
+For sake of clarity, requirements related to communication systems used for Restoration purposes, defined under Article 39, shall be applicable to both existing and new installations, since they are not considered as "technical capabilities" described in the connection codes.

-The principles to be respected in the whole code and by fulfilling the requirements of this Network Code need to be appointed in one place.
-Benefits have been taken from the discussions on these other network codes for system operation by clarifying the elements to be taken into account by the TSOs when defining terms and conditions pursuant to this network code.
+The principles to be respected in the whole Network Code and by fulfilling the requirements of this Network Code need to be appointed in one place.
+Benefits have been taken from the discussions on these other System Operation Network Codes for system operation by clarifying the elements to be taken into account by the TSOs when defining terms and conditions pursuant to this Network Code.